smartfile/client-python/README.rst

 Some endpoints accept an ID, this might be a numeric value, a path, or name, depending on the object type.
-For example, a user's id is their unique `username`.
+For example, a user's id is their unique :code:`username`.
 For a file path, the id is it's full path.

 .. code:: python